 Take Greene King for instance.
 With 2,700 pubs in towns, villages, and cities across England, Wales, and Scotland, they’re deeply embedded in local communities.
 The brand is actively focused on being a good neighbour and creating opportunities through innovative social programmes.

-To bring their purpose to life, Greene King launched Proud to Pitch In and pledged up to £500,000 to fund grassroots sports across the UK.
+To bring their purpose to life, Greene King launched Proud to Pitch In and pledged over £500,000 to fund grassroots sports across the UK.
 Check out the work they did with Bradford City DFC, a community group that brings football, fans, fun, future, and family to adults with disabilities in Bradford.

 2. Make it fun and interactive